 The Jeep brand built its reputation producing vehicles with legendary off-road capability in the tradition of World War II U.S. military vehicles from which the Jeep name originated.
-Today the Jeep Wrangler is the closest descendant of the original Willys, while the full Jeep lineup has expanded to a broad spectrum of vehicles from the compact Renegade to the luxurious Grand Cherokee — including a new pickup truck.
+Today the Jeep Wrangler is the closest descendant of the original Willys, while the full Jeep lineup has expanded to a broad spectrum of vehicles from the compact Renegade to the luxurious full-size Grand Wagoneer as well as the Gladiator pickup truck.
 From World War II to the Rubicon Trail, let’s look at the storied history of the Jeep brand and the evolution of Jeep vehicles through the years.

 In 1940 the U.S. military was looking for a “light reconnaissance vehicle” to replace motorcycles and modified Model-T Ford vehicles.
 The list of specifications included 4-wheel drive, a 2-speed transfer case, a short wheelbase and light weight.
 Willys-Overland, American Bantam Car Manufacturing Company and Ford Motor Company all responded by producing prototype vehicles.
 The Willys prototype was the Quad, Bantam produced the Blitz Buggy and Ford produced the Model GP, also known as the Pygmy.